- Feeling like the NBN isn't working out for you?

 Of course, your options are still very much dependent on what’s available in your area.
 NBN has not completed its rollout in Australia, much less so for other telecommunications companies.
 So even if you want to opt out of your NBN plan, it won’t be easy if you don’t have many options.

 In Queensland, a popular alternative to NBN is Open Cloud Broadband, which offers speeds of up to 200/100Mbps.
-The network has unlimited data plans as well as plans with a 500GB data cap from $69 to $179/month.
+The network offers Unlimited Data plans for Fibre to the Home and Fibre to the Basement starting at $49/month.

 New South Wales